Home » Training » Design Training Courses » Architectural Design 3-Day

 The interactive exercise of a simple functional design then continues, the aim being to both illustrate and exercise the basics of logical design with a practical example.

 Failure analysis techniques are also addressed as a means to ensure a robust design.
-Some behavior modeling languages and software tools are identified before concluding with pitfalls in functional analysis.
+Some behavior modeling languages and software tools are identified before concluding with pitfalls in functional design.

 6. State-Based Design